-We will acknowledge receipt of the notice by signing and returning a copy of the notice to the premises user before the end of the first working day it was received, or before the end of the second working day if the day the notice was received is not a working day.
+We will acknowledge receipt of the notice by signing and returning a copy of the notice to the premises user.
+This will be before the end of the first working day it was received, or before the end of the second working day if the day the notice was received is not a working day.

-Unless an application has been submitted electronically, the premises user must also give notice to the chief officer of the local police department and the Environmental Protection team at the council no later than ten working days before the event period.
+Unless an application has been submitted electronically, the premises user must also give notice to the chief officer of the local police department and the Environmental Protection team at the council.
+This must be no later than ten working days before the event period.

-The Chief Police Officer and Environmental Protection team who receive a notice and believe that the event would undermine any of the four licensing objectives can serve an objection notice on the licensing authority and the premises user.
+The Chief Police Officer and Environmental Protection team who believe that the event would undermine any of the four licensing objectives can serve an objection notice on the licensing authority and the premises user.
 This notice must be served within three working days of receipt of the TEN.